One of the things I love about business is the fact that in many ways, it’s the most complex game in the world.

 - what may have been missed or skipped that we may want to make a note to revisit.

 PS.
-If you’d like to work through a Journey To Leverage session with me, to identify all of those things we mentioned above and work together to identify how to approach your most important next step, fill in this quick form and I’ll come right back to you.
+If you’d like to work through a Journey To Leverage session with me, to identify all of those things we mentioned above and work together to identify how to approach your most important next step, email me at email@example.com and I’ll come right back to you.